kanboard/kanboard/doc/en_US/update.markdown

 -----------------------------------------

 1. `git pull`
-2. `composer install --no-dev`
-3. Login and check if everything is ok
+2. Login and check if everything is ok

 Note: This method will install the **current development version**, use at your own risk.